thisisjustinm/docker-guide/README.md

 ## Docker Guide

 This is a temporary guide to get you guys started on Docker.
 This is, by **NO** means a complete guide.
-Read the original documentation at[Docker Documentation](https://docs.docker.com/get-started/).
+Read the original documentation at [Docker Documentation](https://docs.docker.com/get-started/).

 ### Contents